top of page

 This is my truth and I will not be silenced.

 So, it started off wrong.
-In a way it never should—with an older boy that was inappropriate for me—because his impulses were stronger than anything I was emotionally ready for.
+In a way it never should.
+With an older boy that was inappropriate for me, because his impulses were stronger than anything I was emotionally ready for.
 It morphed into feelings of worthlessness.
 Into inferiority and shame.
 Eventually even into dysmorphia.
 That now weighs heavily in my subconscious.
 Often pushed away, but always quietly eating at me and causing inner turmoil I will never fully escape.

 I was exploring in a healthy way for my age, not pushing too far, but even that was suppressed.
 Nothing to help me navigate the emotional weight of what was happening.
 Nothing to ensure my safety.
 Nothing that would guide me the way I needed, and eventually leading to my first encounter with abuse.
-What should have been an intimate hallmark moment of innocence and youth, now forever tainted by something uninvited that could have been avoided, if only those who were meant to care for me actually did.
+What should have been an intimate hallmark moment of innocence and youth, now forever tainted by something uninvited that could have been avoided, if only those who were meant to care for me, actually did.

 Then came the pontification.
 That boys couldn’t help their lust, but girls do not and should not feel desire.
 Everything that burned within me was wrong.
 Everything my mind and body screamed for, not meant for me.
 Wanting to be touched.
 A hunger to feel desired.
 A pleasurable release of pent-up tension I had carried with me for years.
 And that was just the surface level.
 I often felt like one of the boys, and this was yet another way I seemed to match their frequency in a way girls my age didn’t.
 Was I really the only girl feeling these things?
 Was there something fundamentally wrong with me?
 And if so, why was I the only one?
 Perhaps I was mentally disturbed; perverted, even.
-I was a vessel to be owned and controlled by men.
-To serve the purpose of procreation and nothing more.
-I was doing the work of yet another, more powerful man—a man who had never been present in my life but whom I was assured existed and could see me even if I didn’t see him.
-And as I grew, something else began to surface, but that was unthinkable.
-That was sinful and wrong.
-Girls are friends and sisters, not lovers.
-They don’t look at other girls, wanting to know what it would be like to kiss them, to touch them.
-So, I suppressed it.
-Waiting for a time where it was no longer forbidden.

 ... ... ... ...